Academic & Environmental Initiatives

 Goal: $500,000

-Set to open in spring 2025, the Chuck and Teresa Bartels Family Garden will honor Chuck Bartels and his family for their remarkable four-decade commitment to the Carmel Catholic community.
-Set in the largest courtyard on campus, adjacent to the science wing, this innovative outdoor space will feature distinct areas that can function as a life science lab, offering hands-on experiences in biodiversity and ecology.
-A serene 100-ft. river will flow through the garden, enlivening a dynamic ecosystem that invites exploration.
-Four outdoor classrooms, named for additional major benefactors of the Campaign, will create engaging environments for collaborative learning, allowing students to meaningfully connect with nature.
-The garden will also include a butterfly garden intended to spark curiosity in biology.
+Set in the largest courtyard on campus, adjacent to the science wing, this innovative outdoor space features distinct areas that can function as a life science lab, offering hands-on experiences in biodiversity and ecology.
+The Corsair Water Garden contains a serene 100-ft. river flowing through the garden, enlivening a dynamic ecosystem that invites exploration.
+Four outdoor classrooms create engaging environments for collaborative learning, allowing students to meaningfully connect with nature.
+The garden also includes a butterfly garden intended to spark curiosity in biology, as well as Eileen's Retreat which includes a special winding path through beautiful landscaping.

 Chuck’s son, Chris Bartels ’89, an accomplished landscape architect, has designed and overseen this special project alongside local expert landscaping company Martin John.